cbushehry/ferris-wheel/README.md

 freeCodeCamp project

 ## 1. Description
-Simple web page that used HTML and CSS to create the Sun, Earth, and Moon.
+Simple web page that used HTML and CSS to a spinning Ferris Wheel that can also change colors.

 DEPLOYMENT:
  [DIRECT LINK](https://cbushehry.github.io/css-ferris-wheel/) | [GITHUB REPOSITORY](https://github.com/cbushehry/css-ferris-wheel)